Localization versus inhomogeneous superfluidity: Submonolayer He-4 on fluorographene, hexagonal boron nitride, and graphene: Introduction

 On theoretical basis a similar behavior is expected for the adsorption of $^4$He on graphene (G) because its adsorption potential turns out to be very similar to that of graphite.
 Other substrates commonly used in adsorption studies are intrinsically disordered like that of a glass or are in any case too disordered to be relevant on this issue.
 It would be of great interest to find other materials with extended crystalline surfaces with a corrugation of the adsorption potential smaller than that of graphite because this would give the possibility of a new superfluid state of strongly interacting particles that will be spatially anisotropic due to the influence of the substrate potential.
 It has been of interest that recent theoretical studies \cite{nava_2012,reatto_2013} found that for two derivatives of graphene, fluorographene (GF) and graphane (GH), the adsorption potential is very different from that of graphene and of graphite and it turns out that the $^4$He atoms are delocalized and the ground state of monolayer $^4$He on GF and on GH was claimed to be superfluid.
 That study was based on a semi empirical adsorption potential.
 These results have been corroborated by a more recent study \cite{silvestrelli_2019} in which some of us have developed an adsorption potential based on ab intio methods: even with such adsorption potential it was found that the $^4$He atoms on GF are delocalized and the ground state of submonolayer $^4$He is a superfluid.
-Interestingly, that work \cite{silvestrelli_2019} has shown that also the monolayer of $^4$He on hexagonal-Boron Nitride (hBN) turned out to be a superfluid.
+Interestingly, that work \cite{silvestrelli_2019} has shown that also the monolayer of $^4$He on hexagonal boron nitride (hBN) turned out to be a superfluid.

 Studies of Refs. \cite{nava_2012,reatto_2013,silvestrelli_2019} are based on state of the art many body computations that should be able to provide exact results for the system.
-However quantum simulations of particles in a highly structured potential can be tricky due to the multiple energy scales that are present and we decided to perform a new investigation of the adsorption of $^4$He atoms on GF, hBN, and G. In the present study we tested the adsorption processes by also adopting an alternative formulation of the ab initio theory.
-Moreover, we have derived the adsorption potential in presence of an external electric potential, that is a possible way to alter the corrugation of the adsorption potential.
+However quantum simulations of particles in a highly structured potential can be tricky due to the multiple energy scales that are present, and we decided to perform a new investigation of the adsorption of $^4$He atoms on GF, hBN, and G. In the present study, we have also derived the adsorption potential in presence of an external electric potential, that is a possible way to alter the corrugation of the adsorption potential.

 We have studied $^4$He on GF and hBN at $T=0$~K with the variational path integral (VPI) method \cite{ceperley_1995}, also known as path integral ground state (PIGS) \cite{sarsa_2000}, and at finite temperature with path integral Monte Carlo (PIMC) method \cite{ceperley_1995}.
 In a VPI computation the quantum state is obtained by projecting an assumed initial state with the imaginary time evolution operator.
 For large enough propagation time $\beta$ one gets an unbiased sampling \cite{rossi_2009} of the properties of the exact ground state of the system if the initial state is not orthogonal to the ground state.
 How large $\beta$ has to be must be found empirically in terms of convergence.
 Our evidence is that the results in \cite{nava_2012,reatto_2013,silvestrelli_2019} were not fully converged.
 We are confident that the present VPI results are at convergence also because they are in agreement, as expected, with those of PIMC at low temperature.